-With FOGS there is no right or wrong way to get involved - all support is appreciated and FOGS are always open to new ideas.
+There is no right or wrong way to get involved - all support is appreciated and FOGS are always open to new ideas.
 If you can’t attend the meetings that’s fine.
-Let one of the officer know if there is an event you would like to help with or an idea you have.
+Let one of the team know if there is an event you would like to help with or an idea you have.
 They don’t always have to be about fundraising - FOGS are always looking for ways to get parents together and for new experiences they can provide for the children.

-A word from the Chair of FOGS: Rachel Dodgson
+A word from the Chair of FOGS: Sarah Wilson

 I am a newly appointed member of the FOGS team and am very excited about helping Grayrigg School raise much needed funds for a new classroom, as well as having lots of fun along the way!
 This is a very big year indeed, and I am honoured to drive the campaign forwards with such an amazing team of people.
 Many thanks to Rachel Dodgson and the previous committee for handing over such a fantastic project.

 2018 is going to be a fun year for all the Friends of Grayrigg School and I hope that you’ll be able to join in with many of the celebrations and fun events along the way.
 We’re only a small school, but we have huge support out there and can achieve amazing things for our children and community.
 You will often hear the motto “Team work, makes the dream work” and it is so very true â€“ when we work together there is nothing that can’t be achieved!

 We really do have some very special mums, dads, past parents and the village community who all believe in making our school succeed and thrive.
 Thank you all so very much.

 For information on any of the events, to volunteer or to make a donation of clothing/linen, contact firstname.lastname@example.org or via Facebook: https://www.facebook.com/FOGS200/